muellerpeter8/rainfocus/README.md

-# Welcome to the Rainfocus Front-End Developer Assessment for Peter Mueller
+# Welcome to the RainFocus UI Developer Assessment for Peter Mueller

 The Main branch will allow you to view my source code.
-Just navigate in to the 'src' folder to view my code.
+Just navigate into the 'src' folder to view my code.
 The files to view are as follows:

 + App.js
 + PageHeading.js